THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 I don’t have any (yet) but several cruisers we know have these and love them.
 Use beeswax wraps to eliminate plastic wrap around the galley.

 Another wishlist item for us is these nice Safix scrub pads.
 Our standard sponges we use often send small bits of themselves down the drain, right into the ocean!
 I’d love to give these a try.

 Finally, be mindful of where your seafood comes and refuse to buy seafood caught using unsustainable methods.
-While single-use plastics are a massive problem in Southeast Asia, commercial fishing throughout the world uses unsustainable methods on a massive scale.
+While single-use plastics are a massive problem in Southeast Asia, commercial fishing throughout the world is a big problem.
 Bycatch and ghost nets are a major problem with commercial fishing.
-Our boat has been caught in several ghost nets, and sometimes those nets were too big for us to haul up and dispose of properly.
+Our boat has been caught in several ghost nets.
+Sometimes those nets were too big for us to haul up and dispose of properly.

-We rarely ever eat seafood that we haven’t caught ourselves.
+We rarely ever eat seafood that we haven’t caught ourselves because we know the quality is superb.
 Pole-and-line fishing, as we do on our boat, is one of the most sustainable methods of acquiring animal protein to eat.
-We only catch what we use; there is no bycatch.
+There is no bycatch because we only catch what we use.
 Due to having the right lures, we haven’t lost a lure or snapped a line in a year.

-Always in the back of our mind is to reduce our plastics, not just for the environment, but also in order to control the amount of trash we have on our boat and need to dispose of.
+Always in the back of our mind is to reduce our plastics, but the environmental benefits aren’t the only ones.
+On board any cruising boat, we have to control the amount of trash we have on our boat.
+We never know when we will have a proper waste disposal place.
 As a result, we can go longer without filling our galley trash can, and thus cruise more remote places.